-However, in the case of products which are purchased less frequently such as electronics, clothes, etc, than defensive strategy will be more long term and will address both, existing as well as potential new customers.
+However, in the case of products that are purchased less frequently such as electronics, clothes, etc, the defensive strategy will be more long-term and will address both, existing as well as potential new customers.

 The basic question related to defensive marketing strategy is, how should companies react to the launch of a competitive new brand?
 Once you acknowledge that there is a potential new entrant in the market who will eventually compete for the same position as you, you can take several measures as part of a defensive strategy.

-However, first you have to decide the intensity of competition.
-If the new company, or a company which is a close competitor, is really innovative and soon to take over your market share, then you need to start using defensive marketing strategies.
+However, first, you have to decide the intensity of the competition.
+If the new company, or a company that is a close competitor, is really innovative and soon to take over your market share, then you need to start using defensive marketing strategies.